rodrigohervas/quizz-app/README.md

 # US States Capitals Quizz App

-This is an app to quizz you on your US State capitals knowledge.
+This is an app to quiz you on your US State capitals knowledge.

 The technologies used to build this app are: HTML, CSS, JavaScript, jQuery